Deep neural network for fringe pattern filtering and normalisation: 4. Experiments

-Figure \ref{fig:fp_real} shows a real interferometric FP and the results of the normalisation obtained with the evaluated methods.
+U--net, V--net, ResV--net and Fast V--net can be used to process real FPs, even when they were trainted with synthetic data.
+As an example, Figure \ref{fig:fp_reala} depicts a one--shot real interferometric ESPI-FP and Figures \ref{fig:fp_realb}-\ref{fig:fp_realc} show the results of normalising the left section of the real interferogram by using the evaluated methods.
 We use the same models that were trained with simulated data in this experiment.
-The performance of all the evaluated methods is consistent with the results obtained when processing synthetic FPs.
+The performance of all the evaluated methods is consistent with the obtained results when processing synthetic FPs.

-\section{Discussion and conclusion}
+\section{6.
+Discussion and conclusion}